jpawelczak/gke-terraform/README.txt

 Version: 2.0.0
 Hostname: example-hello-app-deployment-59d49fb958-tvbhx`

+## v1.1 App is running

+WORKS!
+After asking gemini-cli "what is my schedule tomorrow", I got response from my personal calendar.
+It took some iterations to get gemini-cli to build working integration, but it works - no code from my side except very small fix in server code!

+The response was like this:

+    I successfully retrieved the schedule from the calendar app.
+It's a bit garbled, but I've decoded it.
+Here is your schedule for tomorrow, September 4, 2025:
+    * 2:00 PM: ....
+    * 8:00 PM: ...

 ## After "terraform destroy"
 - Got error: "Error: Cannot destroy cluster because deletion_protection is set to true.
 Set it to false to proceed with cluster deletion."
 - Initiated cluster deletion via Console UI